Webpage Design

 Small Business Website

 You will design and produce a basic website for a small business concern.
 This project will give you the opportunity to implement some of the techniques and design ideas you have developed during the first part of the course.
 This project will be used to help demonstrate some of the issues involved with the development of small websites including: the design process, colour and typography, site structure and navigation, standards compliant and semantic coding.
-You will be given a detailed brief when the project is introduced.

 Website Makeover

 Some websites are built from scratch, but increasingly, web designers have to learn how to redesign existing sites.
 For this project, you will take an existing website and redesign it using the same content.
 This will give you the opportunity to critically assess the current site and to make improvements where you think they are required.
 You should undertake an analysis of the inherent problems with the existing design and provide an explanation of how these have been resolved in your new design.
-You will be given a detailed brief when the project is introduced.

 There are literally hundreds of good web design sites on the web but a few are outstanding with excellent content added on a regular basis.
 I recommend that you read both A LIST Apart and Smashing Magazine regularly.

-- Learn HTML and CSS: An Absolute Beginner's Guide - Sitepoint
+- Learn HTML and CSS: An Absolute Beginner's Guide

 - The Ultimate HTML Reference - Sitepoint